Saaifbanday/Docs-Test-Amplify/Writerside/topics/HeatMap.md

 For representing any dataset in terms of HeatMap

+Steps
-__Load the dataset that needs to be visualized -> Go to Graphics -> HeatMap -> Put in the values for variables -> Execute the dialog.__
+: __Load the dataset that needs to be visualized -> Go to Graphics -> HeatMap -> Put in the values for variables -> Execute the dialog.__

 ![alt text](screenshots/image176.png){ width="700" }{ border-effect="rounded" }